RyanPPitts/Rent-My-Garage-App/README.md

-# Japanese Classic Cars
+# Japanese Classic Cars Ecommerce Site

-Ecommerce website that allows a local user to buy an imported Japanese classic super car.
+E-commerce website that allows a local user to buy an imported Japanese classic super car.